syk-hub/cyclistic-bike-share-analysis/README.md

 The data was sourced quarterly and needed to be combined into a single dataframe.
 The first step was renaming columns to ensure consistency across different quarters, as the column names varied slightly between files.
 The `rename()` function was used to standardize the column names to match the most recent year’s naming convention.

 Next, I converted relevant columns to consistent data types using the `mutate()` function.
 This ensured that variables like dates and times were properly formatted for further analysis.
-After these steps, I combined the four quarterly datasets—Q2 2019, Q3 2019, Q4 2019, and Q1 2020—into a single dataframe called [`all_trips`](link-to-cleaned-data).
+After these steps, I combined the four quarterly datasets—Q2 2019, Q3 2019, Q4 2019, and Q1 2020—into a single dataframe called `all_trips`.
+You can download the cleaned dataset [here](https://drive.google.com/file/d/1H9Bvr2zZhjfVP-UOqrym7kramMNVriTN/view?usp=drive_link).

 ### Data Manipulation